mono-app/mobile-rn/README.md

 - Go to the cloned directory and run `npm install` to install any other depedencies.

 ## Contribution Guideline
 Of course, you need to have a basic understanding of `GitHub`.
+I personally use `GitKraken` to perform the `commit` and `pull request`.

 ### How to Submit a `pull request`
 To submit a `pull request`, you need to create a new branch and create a `pull request` from that branch.
 For example, you want to merge `modify-readme` branch to `master`.
 You can create `pull request` from the `modify-readme` branch to `master`.